Our Board of Directors

 Debbie became a board member in early 2021.
 A member of Giving Group Realty at Keller Williams, Debbie brings over 20 years of professionalism in business and marketing skills.
 Her background includes restaurant management, administrative accounting, and raising a family.
 Debbie settled in Vancouver, Washington at the age of 20 to raise her family and is proud to be a loving wife, mother, and grandmother.
 Along with this Debbie has the heart to serve in her community and has focused on serving the elderly.
 She believes that mobility and socialization are a vital part for all of us.

-Tangee began volunteering on the Board in 2017 and is the current Board Vice President.
+Tangee began volunteering on the Board in 2017 and is the current Board President.
 With an extensive background in corporate marketing, she brings a wealth of experience and talent to her role on the Board.
 Tangee understands commitment to the mission and, for her, it’s also personal.
 With a senior family member who suddenly needed to get to important medical appointments, the services offered through the agency proved to be an invaluable lifeline.
 Tangee continues to grow awareness of the agency and the life-enriching benefits it brings to some of those most in need in our community.

 Community in Motion owes our continued success to the dedication and hard work of our talented staff members.
 Each one has a passion for pursuing diversity, equality and inclusion in our community through access to transportation.